tong-jin-nyu/learning-notes/README.md

 - [574 Winning Candidate](database/574%20Winning%20Candidate.md) - CTE as part of `WHERE`
 - [614 Second Degree Follower](database/614%20Second%20Degree%20Follower.md) - CTE as part of `WHERE`
 - [615 Average Salary Departments vs Company](database/615%20Average%20Salary%20Departments%20vs%20Company.md) - CTE as part of the main table
+- [619 Biggest Single Number](database/619%20Biggest%20Single%20Number.md) - CTE as part of the main table

 ### Window function